-The previous part of the lesson was just the introduction for the answer to the real question.
-The question asked by the reader was based upon the fact that if the later chapters after chapter 4 of Revelation are future tense “how could Jesus’ state in Luke 10:18 that He saw Satan fall like lightning from heaven” be also true?
-I think I have already given you the answer to this problem but we will verify that answer using the Bible to confirm the truth.
-Perhaps it would be wise to give you the exact verse in question that appears to contradict with the statement of Revelation 12 to help us understand the apparent predicament:
+The previous part of the lesson was just the introduction for the answer to the real study question topic.
+The question asked by the reader was based upon the fact that if the later chapters after chapter 4 of Revelation are future tense “how could Jesus’ have stated in Luke 10:18 that He saw Satan fall like lightning from heaven” and also be true?
+I think we have already seen one potential answer to this problem but we will verify that answer using the Bible to help us to be more assenting of the truth.
+Perhaps it would be wise to review the exact verse in question that appears to contradict with the statement of Revelation 12:7 to help us understand the apparent predicament:

 Luk 10:18 And he said unto them, I beheld Satan as lightning fall from heaven.

-Here is Jesus making the statement that He personally “beheld” (past tense) Satan falling from heaven.
+Here is Jesus making the bold statement that He personally “beheld” (past tense) Satan falling from heaven.
 If this is a correct translation then it causes us major problems to determine when this occurred.
-Since Jesus spoke these words prior to the implementation of the New Covenant it is logical to concluded that this must have occurred somewhere in the Old Testament.
-I looked and I could not find any verses that said this.
+Since Jesus spoke these words prior to the implementation of the New Covenant it is logical to conclude that this must have occurred somewhere in the Old Testament.
+However, I looked and I could not find any verses that said this.
 But, perhaps you have seen a verse somewhere in the Old Testament that I have not seen.
-Perhaps you can share it with me so that I might learn if you know of any past recorded Bible event prior to the Gospels where Satan is stated to have fallen from heaven?
+Perhaps you can share it with us so that we might all learn.
+Are there any past recorded Bible events prior to the Gospels where Satan is stated to have fallen from heaven?
 Do you know of any?
-I believe that I found O.T. prophecies of this occurring in the future but that is not the same as a historical event.
-I believe us not finding any verses prior to this statement that Satan has been cast down from heaven makes me think it has not occurred and thus we need to resolve why this verse was translated as past tense like it had already happened.
+I believe that I found some O.T. prophecies of this occurring in the future but that is not the same as a recorded historical event.
+I believe us not finding any verses prior to this statement that Satan has been cast down from heaven makes me think it has not occurred and thus we need to resolve why this verse Luke was translated as past tense like the casting down had already happened.

 Eze 28:16 By the multitude of thy merchandise they have filled the midst of thee with violence, and thou hast sinned: therefore I will cast thee as profane out of the mountain of God: and I will destroy thee, O covering cherub, from the midst of the stones of fire.

 The covering cherub being referenced in this verse is believed to be Satan.
 God declares that he will be cast out of the mountain of God.
-If you do not understand that this is a reference to God’s kingdom in heaven, I’m sorry but I don’t really have the time to try to explain it in depth today.
-The translators clearly state this to be a future tense statement and I firmly believe this to be very accurate.
-If you study you will find that the book of Ezekiel was written close to 600 years before Christ’s appearance.
+If you do not understand that this is a reference to God’s heavenly kingdom and the Holy mountain Zion in heaven, I’m sorry but I don’t have the time to try to explain it in depth today.
+Notice in this verse, that the translators clearly state this to be a future tense prophetic statement and I firmly believe this to be very accurate.
+If we study we will find that the book of Ezekiel was written close to 600 years before Christ’s first physical appearance on the earth.
 Now using Ezekiel’s prophecy we must logically determine that this casting down event has not yet occurred before Ezekiel wrote this book.
 We are definitely narrowing the scope of time when this event could have possibly occurred.
-I hope you can agree that Satan could not have fallen or been cast out of heaven prior to the writing of the book of Ezekiel, but still you could have seen something I have not.
+I hope we can agree that Satan could not have fallen or been cast out of heaven prior to the writing of the book of Ezekiel, but still you could have seen something that I have not.
 Let me give you another verse of prophecy concerning Satan’s fall: